-The writer has of late been through Nova Scotia, and talking lie the interests of Miramichi there with some of its leading men and the North, and we shall insist on he has learnt that the sister province is looking forward at no distant day to a Maritime Union.
-We shall be in no hurry about advocating any such a change believing paper scope can be said in the inthat petty political nostrums for a state, goes as far towards better. ing the condition of the people as the medicines of the mountebank goes to improving the human body. our people they should have more of Great minds within our Dominion, bursting with loyalty, think we are too far from the throne to be happy, and are looking to the day which will see a Federation of the Empire.
-This is a no-party idea, and among the Liberals we believe Mr Blake is its greatest champion.
-Matters of this kind, like the establishment of the fulerum at some point outside the world, whereon an Archimedes might place a lever and also be directed. overturn our planet; the conversion of the Sahara into an inland sea, and kindred other mighty enterprises we leave to others, professing ourselves unable to deal with them.
-If our loyalty can only be preserved by crying out for the federation of the empire, then shall we have to sit and in despair watch its departure.
-This federation of the empire seems to us, from what we have read of it, like harnessing a horse in Frederictou to a rope Chatham.
-The connexion is about as remote-or about as near, men of the Blake school will have it.
-But charity ought to begin at point we should have said what our aim shall be in relation to the county whose bread we hope to eat for the men to the block for a miserable next few years.
-We never should have come to Chatham but for the bright hopes we entertain of its near future.
-The grounds upon which we have based our hopes are no rosy dream, but a probable possibility to long without whose fulfilment we consider the STAR substantially pledged.
-We now refer to the important post between the Old World and the New, which we believe Chatham is to be at a date not far distant.
-It is known that Newfoundland is now engaged in building a road from St John's to George's Bay.
-This road will be part of the new high road from Queenstown to America; Atlantic steamers during the summer months will discharge freight and passengers at St John's; they will be re-shipped at George's Bay; and Chatham in our theory will be the entre-port, as well as the distribut-England States This means that a But these are only the general road would be built-and in any case the road will be built-up the this would mean to Chatham, those because we believe their policy for Newfoundland friends to this
+The writer has of late been through Nova Scotia, and talking lie the interests of Miramichi there with some of its leading men and the North, and we shall insist on he has learnt that the sister province our fisheries being rigidly enforced.
+We say we worship at that shrine is looking forward at no distant day to a Maritime Union.
+We shall be in no hurry about advocating assistance; and much within newsany such a change believing than the name, and finding a better a state, goes as far towards bettering the condition of the people as the medicines of the mountebank

+Great minds within our Dominion, National Policy. bursting with loyalty, think we are too far from the throne to be happy, and are looking to the day which amichi and other parts of the North will see a Federation of the Emamong the Liberals we believe Mr Blake is its greatest champion. stances.
+He must think more Matters of this kind, like the estab. lishment of the fulerum at some point outside the world, whereon an To this end the STAR's efforts shall ment be faulty, the public, which in Archimedes might place a lever and overturn our planet; the conversion of the Sahara into an inland sea, and kindred other mighty enterprises we leave to others, professing ourselves unable to deal with them.
+If our loyalty can only be preserved by crying out for the federation of the empire, then shall we ions after his own.
+If the sun be have to sit and in despair watch its departure.
+This federation of the empire seems to us, from what we have read of it, like harnessing a abroad insidious teachings through horse in Frederictou to a rope the press, many of the thousands attached to a log in some part of Chatham.
+The connexion is about as remote-or about as near, men post between the Old World and the New, which we believe Chatham is to be at a date not far distant.
+It is among whom we have cast our lot known that Newfoundland is now engaged in building a road from St John's to George's Bay.
+This road will be part of the new high road from Queenstown to America; Atlantic steamers during the summer months will discharge freight and passengers at St John's; they will be re-shipped at George's Bay; and rely without having to wait for the Chatham in our theory will be the entre-port, as well as the distributing port for the Dominion and New England States This means that a road would be built-and in any case the road will be built-up the Miramichi, from Chatham, and down the Nashwaak to Fredericton.
+What this would mean to Chatham, those who have some knowledge of the freight and travel by the steamers because we believe their policy for Newfoundland friends to this Canada in her present condition is scheme, and our readers may rest good.
+The moment we think the assured that anything we can henceinterests of the Country are subord- forth do in the same direction, will